Codepot-Microservices-2015-08/Codepot-Microservices-2015-08.github.io/_includes/docs.md

 ## Good to do before the workshop

+- Clone and build boot-microservice so that all the libraries get downloaded.
+    - [Link to the boot-microservice repository](https://github.com/4finance/boot-microservice) which will be the base for the services that we will build
+    - Execute command `git clone git@github.com:4finance/boot-microservice.git && cd boot-microservice && ./gradlew clean build` to clone and built the application
 - [Read about Microservices](http://martinfowler.com/articles/microservices.html)
 - [Watch a video about Microservices](https://www.youtube.com/watch?v=wgdBVIX9ifA)
 - [Read about 12 Factor App](http://12factor.net/)